-In Figure 42, soil erosion maps of the burnt area due to the 2021 megafire, before and after the wildfire, are presented, based on the study of (Valkanou et al., 2022).
-By comparing the two images, it is evident, that erosion of soil has been increased significantly after the 2021 megafire, and apparent that the area suffers from high erosion to most of the area.
+In Figure 46, soil erosion maps of the burnt area due to the 2021 megafire, before and after the wildfire, are presented, based on the study of (Valkanou et al., 2022) By comparing the two images, it is evident, that erosion of soil has been increased significantly after the 2021 megafire, and apparent that the area suffers from high erosion to most of the area.

-Figure 42: Soil erosion maps of the burnt area due to the 2021 megafire in Evia.
+Figure 46: Soil erosion maps of the burnt area due to the 2021 megafire in Evia.
 Left: before the fire.
-Right: after the fire
+Right: after the fire source: (Valkanou et al., 2022)

-4.3.14 Causes of wildfires in Evia
+5.3.14 Causes of wildfires in Evia